Home / Crafts / Sewing Crafts / Simple DIY Chair Cushion with Ties (in an Hour)

 Instructions

 • Measure the chair seat.
-Add two inches to both the length and width – one inch for seam allowance and one inch for the puff factor.
+Add two inches to both the length and width – one inch (for a half-inch seam allowance on each side) plus one inch for the puff factor.

 • Cut two ties to be 20"x 2".